fpusan/SuperPang/README.md

 * `params.tsv`: parameters used in the run

 ## About
 *SuperPang* is developed by Fernando Puente-Sánchez (Sveriges lantsbruksuniversitet).
-Feel free to open an issue or reach out for support [fernando.puente.sanchez@slu.se](mailto:fernando.puente.sanchez@slu.se)).
+Feel free to open an issue or reach out for support [fernando.puente.sanchez@slu.se](mailto:fernando.puente.sanchez@slu.se).